Controlled Comparison of Machine Learning Models for Fault Classification and Localization in Power System Protection: Introduction

 \section{Introduction}

-The transition towards decentralized power systems, driven by the integration of \ac{res} and \ac{der}, fundamentally reshapes the grid dynamics.
-Increasing shares of inverter-based generation and the adoption of hybrid AC-DC architectures~\cite{protection_and_automation_b5_protection_2015} expand the spectrum of operating and fault scenarios in modern grids~\cite{vde_zellulare_2015}.
-These include highly meshed topologies, multi-terminal arrangements, and dynamic operational strategies such as curative redispatch with temporary overloads exceeding nominal conditions~\cite{schindler_secure_2020}.
+The transition towards decentralized power systems, driven by the integration of \ac{res} and \ac{der}, reshapes grid operation.
+Increasing shares of inverter-based generation and the adoption of hybrid AC--DC architectures~\cite{protection_and_automation_b5_protection_2015} expand the spectrum of operating and fault scenarios in modern grids~\cite{vde_zellulare_2015}.
+These include highly meshed topologies, multi-terminal arrangements, and dynamic operational strategies such as curative redispatch with temporary overloads exceeding nominal conditions.

 These developments challenge conventional protection systems, which rely on deterministic algorithms with fixed thresholds and static models~\cite{blackburn_protective_2014}.
 In standard operation, protection must remain inactive, while in fault conditions -- such as short circuits, ground faults, conductor breaks, or thermal overloads -- it must act immediately and selectively through circuit breakers.
 However, the variability and uncertainty introduced by \ac{res} and \ac{der} increasingly blur the distinction between normal and faulty states~\cite{vde_zellulare_2015}.